 But more often than not, the only way to earn money for watching Netflix is to become a Netflix tagger.
 Taggers provide the metadata behind the streaming platform’s search functions, recommendation algorithms, and categories.

-Netflix tagger Josh Garrell described the job in a 2015 Washington Post interview, saying that he was a part-time tagger who was getting a varying number of assignments from the company each workday.
+The answer is absolutely and Netflix tagger Josh Garrell is proof.
+He described the job in a 2015 Washington Post interview, saying that he was a part-time tagger who was getting a varying number of assignments from the company each workday.
 “Even if I didn’t do this job, I would probably be watching as much as I am anyway,” Garrell said at the time.
 “I’m just lucky enough to get paid for it.”

 He went on: “Some of what [Netflix] looks for in a tagger is somebody who has a voracious appetite for when it comes to watching all types of television shows and movies. … I would say, outside of driving an ice cream truck, this is absolutely the best job out there.”